 \subsubsection{Duality}

-In this section we discuss a duality operation in category $ \O $, different from the usual duality for modules over Hopf algebras defined in terms of the antipode.
+The appropriate duality operation in category $\O$ is different from the usual duality for modules over Hopf algebras defined in terms of the antipode.

-More precisely, we define duals in category $ \O $ in the same way as we did for general weight modules in section \ref{secvermauqg}.
-If $ M $ is a module in category $ \O $ we let the dual of $ M $ be the $ U_q(\mathfrak{g}) $-module
+We define duals in category $ \O $ in the same way as we did for general weight modules in Section \ref{secvermauqg}.
+Namely, if $ M $ is a module in category $ \O $ we let the dual of $ M $ be the $ U_q(\mathfrak{g}) $-module

 with the left $ U_q(\mathfrak{g}) $-module structure given by

 where $ \tau $ is the involution from Definition \ref{deftau}.
 Notice that we have a canonical isomorphism $ M^{\vee \vee} \cong M $ since all weight spaces are finite dimensional and $ \tau $ is involutive.
 If $ 0 \rightarrow K \rightarrow M \rightarrow Q \rightarrow 0 $ is an exact sequence of modules in category $ \O $ then the dual sequence $ 0 \rightarrow Q^\vee \rightarrow M^\vee \rightarrow K^\vee \rightarrow 0 $ is again exact.